JulieMontoya/BCP_design/sideways/README.md

 `INCLUDE`d into either a standard or a sideways build with different "glue" files.
 The Makefile must be able to generate sideways-specific versions of files directly from the non-sideways versions wherever necessary.
+There will be no need to use an input disc image; any variables files will be created from the BeebAsm output.

 Remove dependency on a specific ROM slot.
-Ideally, behave more like a "real" sideways ROM; probably by providing a "star" command to set up the code stub in main RAM.
+Ideally, behave more like a "real" sideways ROM; perhaps by providing a "star" command to set up the code stub in main RAM, if Acorn's official entry mechanism proves not to be suitable.

 Create versions of utility programs to work with code in sideways ROM.
 (This will test the entry mechanism thoroughly.)